rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     The agent has no identities.
     ```

-    You shoudn't yet have any identities listed.
+    You shouldn't yet have any identities listed.

 4. Use the `ssh-add` program without any options to add your keys to the agent you launched above.
 Type: